Xilmi/Rotp-Fusion/README.md

   - Restart: Debuged the random placement of alien races.
   - Restart: If opponents were set to random, the initial realization will be taken.
 For race, AI, personality and objective
   - Removed old "Race change"-option
-  - added Restart options to Remnants.cfg
+  - Added Restart options to Remnants.cfg
+  - Added "Random Events Starting Turn" to "MOD Options B".
+This setting was already available in Profiles.cfg

 2022.08.09 (Xilmi)
   - Healthbar of currently selected stack now matches border-color to make it easier to tell which stack is currently selected